jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 ### What to Look for When Mapping

 As you and your team build the map, you need to know what you're hunting for.
-Your goal is to spot the common culprits of inefficiency—these are the red flags that scream "opportunity for improvement."
+Your goal is to spot the common culprits of inefficiency - these are the red flags that scream "opportunity for improvement."

 Keep a sharp eye out for these issues: